intx4/sigmod2021/README.md

 In order to maximize the match scoring process and avoid the size entries from being used outside the newly cleaned column we removed that information when present in the name column.

-## Blocking
+## Feature exctraction & Blocking

 ### Specific Approach for the X2, X3 datasets
-**Insert extra information about this process here** For the blocking we decided to go the with the column tokenization of the `title, brand, cpu_brand, cpu_model, cpu_type, cpu_frequency, ram_capacity` columns.
-The vocabulary used in the title was analyzed using LDA and IDF models.
-The blocking keys were then extracted from there.
+For this step we decided to go the with the column tokenization of the `title, brand, cpu_brand, cpu_model, cpu_type, cpu_frequency, ram_capacity` columns, followed by a 'StopWordsRemover' transformation.
+After that, we computed a TF-IDF matrix merging all tokens into a single vocabulary (using 'PySpark' 'CountVectorizer' and 'IDF' models)and we fed that to an LDA model for identifying topics (we decided to fix the number of topics to the number of different computer brands in the df).
+For each topic, we then extracted the top 3 tokens representing that token and we merged these 'hashtags' into a keywords list.
+For each tuple, we then extracted looked for 3 tokens in the keywords list.
+The blocking key was the resulting list.
+This approach performed quite well, since we drammatically reduced the space of tuples where to perform the blocking without missing many matching pairs (i.e in X2 dataframe we missed only 1.6% of matching pairs).
+For feature extraction, we decided to use the TF-IDF matrix computed for each column plus the encoding of the 'name' using the Universal Sentence Encoder model available on TensorFlow_Hub.

 ### Specific Approach for the X4 datasets
-Given the simplicity of the dataset as compared with `X2 and X3` and the fact that the name column contained entries written in a different language we performed the blocking on tokenization of the `brand` and `size` column
+Given the simplicity of the dataset as compared with `X2 and X3` and the fact that the name column contained entries written in a different language we performed the blocking on tokenization of the `brand` and `size` column.
+This simple approach was very effective and led to no missed pairs.

 ## Match Scoring
 Here is where my journey ends as I have very limited ML experience :(